Harshal2675/Harshal2675/README.md

 - 🤝 I have completed projects of **Fronted development and Machine Learning**

-- 👨‍💻 All of my project details are available at [LinkedIn](https://in.linkedin.com/in/harshal-prajapati-463547253)
+- 👨‍💻 All of my project details are available at [Projects](https://in.linkedin.com/in/harshal-prajapati-463547253)

-- 💬 Ask me about **Machine Learning, Frotend development, UI/UX**
+- 💬 Ask me about **Machine Learning, Frontend development, UI/UX**

 - 📫 How to reach me **harshal.p@ahduni.edu.in**

-- 📄 Know about my experiences [Resume](https://drive.google.com/drive/folders/1ltQFO0ti-S99UFu5MxRe6POGDTh2B9LD?usp=sharing)
+- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1ansQt3yB5SawFNm-MjGvWi6K_0KdBJfW/view?usp=sharing)

 <h3 align="left">Connect with me:</h3>
 <p align="left">